Redirected to InfinityFree 403 Forbidden page

 While working on your website, you may be redirected to the InfinityFree 403 error page.
 This article explains why this can happen, and what you can do to solve it.

-The website directory or missing (or is in the wrong location)
+The website directory is missing (or is in the wrong location)

 Before checking your website, you should double check the directory on your account that your domain name is linked to.